Difference between the bid and offering price of a share

 Efforts to communicate the corporate information required to assess a certain security to all market participants simultaneously.

-The current amount for which an investment could be exchanged between knowledgeable, willing and independent parties.
+The current amount for which an investment could be ex-changed between knowledgeable, willing and independent parties.
+According to IFRS (see below) accounting rules, finan-cial assets such as corporate investments are to be valued based on this concept.

 The sum of all shares of a company not held in firm hands, or, in other words, the marketable portion of a company’s stock.
 Funds of FundsInvestment funds that invest in other funds.